smartabyar-smartvillage/smart-device-api-generation-hackathon/README.md

 [![Open IoT Data Science Overview](pictures/open-iot-data-science-overview.png)](pictures/open-iot-data-science-overview.png)

-Because reactive/asynchronous APIs are more efficient and scalable, but are much more complex to build by hand.
-We can use code generation to build extendable APIs consistently, faster, and more secure with AI/ML Code Generation based on the well established [computate open source project](https://github.com/computate-org/computate).
+Because reactive/asynchronous APIs are more efficient and scalable, but are much more complex to build by hand, we can use code generation to build extendable APIs consistently, faster, and more secure with AI/ML Code Generation based on the well established [computate open source project](https://github.com/computate-org/computate).
 Increase Quarkus API and